iamcarrico/the-wild-west-of-media-performance/slides/testing/testing_2.md

 Note:

-- Already on
+- RUM for GA was already on, lots of historical data
-- Good for big picture, not for drilling
+- Good data for big picture for real users
-- Didn't have SpeedIndex or videos (which capture the "feel")
+- Not good for deep analysis or getter the feel of our sites (via videos)
-- Need Synthetic
+- Quickly decided we also wanted Synthetic testing data